How to upskill yourself

 2. Evening classes

 Across New Zealand, universities, colleges and other organisations offer onsite evening classes on everything from Te Reo Māori to computer courses.
-While the availability of these programmes will likely be impacted by Covid-19, this is another possibility for those who find learning in front of a screen doesn’t work for them.
+If in-person learning works best for you, this might be a better option than online courses.

 If you’re not working right now, or have spare evenings or weekends, volunteering with charity groups is a fantastic way to learn new skills and put them into practice in a real life organisation.
 Not only will this look great on your CV, you’ll be doing good at the same time.

 Bonus tip: upskilling doesn’t just refer to ‘hard skills’ – for example, learning a specific software tool or getting a new trade qualification.
-Improving your soft, transferable skills is vitally important, especially in the Covid-19 job market, and working with charities is a good way to do this.
+Improving your soft, transferable skills is vitally important, and working with charities is a good way to do this.

 In particular, you’re likely to get better at: